moodlehq/moodle-plugin-ci/README.md

 # Currently we are inside of the clone of your repository.
 We move up two
 # directories to build the project.
   - cd ../..
-# Install our CI helper.
+# Install the CI helper.
   - git clone git://github.com/mrmark/moodle-travis-plugin helper
   - composer install --working-dir helper
 # Run the default install.
-This will do the following things:
+The overview of what this does:
 #    - Clone the Moodle project into a directory called moodle.
-#    - Create things to get Moodle running: data directories,
+#    - Create Moodle config.php, database, data directories, etc.
-#      config.php, a database, etc.
 #    - Copy your plugin into Moodle.
-#    - If your plugin has a tests directory, then PHPUnit will be setup.
+#    - If your plugin has unit tests, then PHPUnit will be setup.
-#    - If your plugin has a tests/behat directory, then Behat will be setup.
+#    - If your plugin has Behat features, then Behat will be setup.
-#    - Lastly, other dependencies for tests will be installed.
   - helper/bin/phing -f helper/install.xml
 # After the above step, there will be a moodle directory available to you.
 # If needed, you can add additional steps if your plugin needs them.